 A series of plans of Boston, showing existing ways and owners of property from Dec.
 25, 1630 to Dec.
 25, 1645 inclusive., 1905

-Scope and Contents This collection includes transcribed registers of church records, as well as, original church records of defunct churches.
+This collection includes transcribed registers of church records, as well as, original church records of defunct churches.
 Records include baptisms, marriages, deaths, communicants, covenants, admissions, dismissals, members, and gneral church history.
-The collection amounts to 74 columes and spans the years from 1630-1889.
+The collection amounts to 74 volumes and spans the years from 1630-1889.
 The collection includes local congregations of Baptist, Congregational, Methodist Episcopal, Presbyterian, Protestant Episcopal, and Unitarian denominations.

 Published between 1876 and 1909, the Record Commissioners reports include transcriptions of early Boston town records including town meeting records, Selectmen records, births, deaths and marriages, Charlestown records, Dorchester records and other miscellaneous records.